Version: SG FLX

 encryption_at_rest.public_cluster_key: MIICIjAN...EAAQ==

-The key can be found in the public_cluster_key_.pubkey file.
-There is also a “copy and paste” ready variant in elasticsearch_yaml_.yml.
+The key can be found in the public_cluster_key_UUID.pubkey file.
+There is also a “copy and paste” ready variant in elasticsearch_yaml_UUID.yml.

 Initialize Encryption at Rest

-This needs only be done once after installing the plugin, or after a full cluster restart.
-It is usually performed by a system administrator from a client machine.
+This only needs to be done once after installing the plugin or after a full cluster restart.
+It is typically performed by a system administrator from a client machine.

 copy